floodgate-io/java-sdk/README.md

-# FloodGate SDK for Java
+# Floodgate SDK for Java

 ## Overview